 Over time I’ve come to understand that my job is to figure out how to minimize things that make Cajun nervous and maximize the situations where she excels.
-Cattle dogs are such special little creatures: smart, athletic and brave, and very attached to their humans.
+Cattle dogs are such special little creatures: smart, athletic, and brave, and very attached to their humans.
 Part of what makes Cajun so unique and special is her reactive nature and heightened sensitivity, but it can also make life scary and stressful for her, so this is something I’ve been focusing on in the last year through research and experimentation.

 One great discovery has been Charlotte’s Web Paws!
 I’ve found that Charlotte’s Web Paws helps with my everyday stresses, and it works for Cajun too.

-Cajun gets a half dropper of Paws on her food, morning and night.
+Cajun gets a half dropper of Paws on her food, morning, and night.
 I also use food puzzles for her, because thanks to some advice from a friend who trains dogs, I learned that dogs like Cajun want to work for their food and be more engaged with basically everything they do.
 This makes them feel more confident and busy, and therefore more relaxed, as well.

 At breakfast, I put her food in muffin cups with a tennis ball on top of each cup, so she has to pick up the balls and move them to get the food.
-For dinner she gets her food in a short length of PVC pipe with holes drilled in it, and the food slowly drops out as she pushes it around.
+For dinner, she gets her food in a short length of PVC pipe with holes drilled in it, and the food slowly drops out as she pushes it around.

-Better nutrition, these two food puzzles, and Charlotte's Web Paws have made a dramatic effect in Cajun’s overall well-being in just 9 months.
+Better nutrition, these two food puzzles, and Charlotte’s Web Paws have made a dramatic effect on Cajun’s overall well-being in just 9 months.
 I’m happy because she is much more relaxed and less anxious than she used to be, and as a result, she has even more energy for fun :).

 Like everyone I know who has a dog, I’m always looking for tips about ways to help maintain Cajun’s health and happiness.
 I hope you and your little creatures will benefit from Charlotte’s Web Paws as well!